dip06ece/GeetaInBangla/README.md

 ## 🚀 Upcoming Features

-- 🔜 Arrange bookmarks in proper order
-- 🔜 Track reading progress and personal dashboard
+- 🔜 Read progress summary page (Overall and chapterwise)
 - 🔜 Share verses via message and social apps
+- 🔜 Play audio files sequentially
-- 🔜 Multiple audio sources integration
+- 🔜 Integration of audio for meaning of verses
+- 🔜 Add more insights of verses and summary of each chapters
+- 🔜 Todays verse notification alert
+- 🔜 Geeta reading time alert
+- 🔜 Discuss my understanding with scolars

 ---

 ## 🐞 Known Issues

-- Audio playback might fail if audio file is not availavle (or offline)
-- Bookmarks are in jumbled order
+- Require to clear cache if previously used
+- Clearing app cache/memory will reset progress
+- Supports devices with API 24 and above only

 ---

 ## 🙏 Acknowledgements

 <p>The meanings of the verses in this application have been sourced from <a href="https://gitasanghabd.org/gita.php">Shree Shree Gita Sangha Bangladesh</a>.</p>
-<p>The application streams audio of the verses directly from the <a href="https://www.holy-bhagavad-gita.org/">Holy Bhagavad Gita website</a>.</p>
+<p>The application collected audio of the verses directly from the <a href="https://www.holy-bhagavad-gita.org/">Holy Bhagavad Gita website but streams seperately</a>.</p>
 <p>Heartfelt respect and thanks to the creators of these two websites for making it easier to read and understand the verses of the Gita.</p>

 ---